 Explore more about Jordan and Jordan Day Tour :

-Jordan Day Tour Arrange Amman City Tour .in The First Place Amman the capital of Jordan, is a modern city with numerous ancient ruins.
+In The First Place Amman, the capital of Jordan is a modern city with numerous ancient ruins.
 Atop Jabal al-Qala’a hill,not Only the historic Citadel includes the pillars of the Roman Temple of Hercules and the 8th-century Umayyad Palace complex, known for its grand dome. also Built into a different downtown hillside, the Roman Theater is a 6,000-capacity, 2nd-century stone amphitheater offering occasional events.

-The Dead Sea – bordering Israel, the West Bank and Jordan – is a salt lake whose banks are more than 400m below sea level, the lowest point on dry land.
-Tourist can float easily in hyper saline water and mineral-rich black mud is used for therapeutic and cosmetic treatments at area resorts.
+The Dead Sea – bordering Israel, the West Bank, and Jordan – is a salt lake whose banks are more than 400m below sea level, the lowest point on dry land.
+Tourist can float easily in hypersaline water and mineral-rich black mud is use for therapeutic and cosmetic treatments at area resorts.
 The surrounding desert offers many oases and historic sites.

 Jerash is a city in Jordan, north of the capital Amman since the Bronze Age known for the ruins of the walled Greco-Roman settlement of Gerasa just outside the modern city.
 These include the 2nd-century Hadrian’s Arch, the Corinthian columns of the Temple of Artemis and the huge Forum’s oval colonnade.
 The Jerash Archaeological Museum displays artifacts excavated from the site.